williamcanin/typing-jekyll-template/README.md

 You already have a template page for ‘Blog’, ‘Projects’, ‘Search’, ‘Contact’, ‘Tags’ and ‘Resume’, but you can leave as you want, modifying strings.

 The page ‘resume’, you can print using the browser’s Ctrl + P shortcut.
-The printout will use the Open Sans font and will delete useless parts such as sidebar.
+Printing will eliminate useless parts, such as the sidebar.
 You’ll also have templates for posts, and you’ll have to follow model the header the post’s.

-The contact page uses the Formspree feature, you will need to have an account in the service and add your **e-mail** to the `_data / dbase.yml` file.
-In addition, the entire contents of the `_data / dbase.yml` file should be changed as needed.
+The contact page uses the Formspree feature, you will need to have an account in the service and add your **e-mail** to the `_data/dbase.yml` file.
+In addition, the entire contents of the `_data/dbase.yml` file should be changed as needed.

 ## Feature